rse/audio-node-suite/README.md

 Implementation Notice
 ---------------------

-Although **Audio-Node-Suite** is written in ECMAScript 2020, it is transpiled to older environments and this way runs in really all current (as of 2023) JavaScript environments, of course.
+**Audio-Node-Suite** is written in TypeScript 4 (ECMAScript 2022) and is transpiled to plain JavaScript (ECMAScript 2022) and this way runs in all current (as of 2023/Q1) JavaScript environments, of course.
+To support different loader environment, the transpiled output is provided in three distinct variants for ESM (ECMAScript 2022), CommonJS (Node) and UMD (Legacy Browser).

 License
 -------